wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     (3) Notice of any caveat may be given to any Registrar other than the Registrar with whom it was lodged.
 The notice shall be in writing signed by or on behalf of the caveator, and shall state his full name and residential address, the date and place of lodgment of the caveat, and the grounds of objection on which the caveat is founded.

-    (4) Until the caveat has been withdrawn by the caveator or has been discharged as provided by [section 26][32], no licence in respect of the marriage of the person to whom the caveat relates shall be issued by any Registrar with whom the caveat has been lodged or to whom notice of the caveat has been given in accordance with this section, and no such Registrar shall solemnize the marriage.
+    (4) Until the caveat has been withdrawn by the caveator or has been discharged as provided by [section 26][32], no licence in respect of the marriage of the person to whom the caveat relates shall be issued by any Registrar with whom the caveat has been lodged or to whom notice of the caveat has been given in accordance with this section, and no such Registrar shall solemnise the marriage.

     Compare: 1908 No 113 s 22

 ##### 26 Discharge of caveat

-*   (1) On receiving notice under [section 23][29] of an intended marriage against which he is aware that a caveat has been lodged, the Registrar shall submit the caveat to a Family Court Judge, or, if a Family Court Judge is not immediately available, to a District Court Judge who shall forthwith inquire into the grounds of objection stated in the caveat, and, if he is of the opinion that those grounds should not prevent the solemnization of the marriage, he shall discharge the caveat.
+*   (1) On receiving notice under [section 23][29] of an intended marriage against which he is aware that a caveat has been lodged, the Registrar shall submit the caveat to a Family Court Judge, or, if a Family Court Judge is not immediately available, to a District Court Judge who shall forthwith inquire into the grounds of objection stated in the caveat, and, if he is of the opinion that those grounds should not prevent the solemnisation of the marriage, he shall discharge the caveat.

     (2) A caveat shall be deemed to be discharged after the expiration of 1 year from the date on which it was lodged unless within that time a notice of the intended marriage to which the caveat relates has been given.